Showdown (AFL): Notable matches

-Round 2, 2014

 The round 2, 2014 Showdown on 29 March 2014 saw the first Showdown played at Adelaide Oval along with the first game of Australian rules football at the venue since its extensive redevelopment.
 Port Adelaide led from the start, with Matthew Lobbe kicking the first goal in an Adelaide Oval Showdown but Adelaide mounted a comeback and claimed the lead briefly in the third.
 After the halfway mark of the third quarter, Port Adelaide ran away with the game winning by 54 points.

 "Port Adelaide will own this moment in history forever!"

 — Dwayne Russell's statement as the siren sounded for the first Showdown at Adelaide Oval.

-Round 16, 2015

 The round 16, 2015 Showdown on 19 July 2015 had added significance due to the recent death of Crows senior coach Phil Walsh, who spent ten years as an assistant in two stints with Port Adelaide, including their 2004 premiership.
 The game lived up to expectation, with the Crows holding on desperately in the last quarter to win by three points, the closest margin in a Showdown.
 The game was played in front of 54,468, the largest attendance at the venue since the 1973 SANFL Grand Final.
 Scott Thompson was awarded the one off Phillip Walsh Medal, presented by Walsh's daughter Quinn.

-Round 8, 2018

 The round 8, 2018 Showdown held on 12 May 2018 was played at Adelaide Oval in front of a home-crowd of 50,967.
 Despite Adelaide leading by 21 points at half-time, Port Adelaide managed to cut Adelaide's margin back to single figures with 5 minutes left in the third quarter.
 Robbie Gray kicked 2 goals late (his fourth and fifth of the quarter) to give Port Adelaide the lead at three-quarter time.
 The final quarter was largely played in Adelaide's forward half but they could not trouble the scoreboard.
 With less than three minutes to go, the game looked all-but over, but that was not the case.
 Adelaide managed three goals in little over 2 minutes to regain the lead with 42 seconds on the clock through a Mitch McGovern set shot.
 One last turn would see off-season Port Adelaide recruit Steven Motlop kick the winning goal with 21 seconds left.
 The celebration of Port Adelaide coach Ken Hinkley at the conclusion of the game, where he referenced the end of the Adelaide's five Showdown win streak, garnered significant media attention.
 Robbie Gray claimed a third Showdown Medal for his best on ground display.
 He managed 6 goals (5 of which in the third quarter).

 "Flashpoint!
 Stevie Motlop, what a time!...He is floating on air now!"

 — Anthony Hudson's call as Steven Motlop kicked the game winning goal.